How to Deal with the Server Load Balancing of a Big Web Page?

 - The cloud load balancer is a combination of the previous options.
 Here, the cloud provider offers us a hardware load balancer, managed by them, or software – managed by us.

-Major public cloud providers offer load balancing services under their own names.
+Major public cloud providers offer the load balancing service under their own names.
 Amazon provides AWS Elastic Load Balancer, Microsoft – Azure Load Balancer, and Google Cloud Platform – Cloud Load Balancing.

 How to deal with server load balancing?